eazzzon/olspthermo/README.md

 or run in the jupyter example.

+## Excel Spreadsheet

+We also provide an excel spreadsheet (`OSAT.xlsx`) to calculate temperature with all models.
+Error progagation will have to go with MC in python

 ## How to cite

 Zhang Y, Namur O, Li W, Shorttle O, Gazel E, Jennings ES, Thy P, Grove TL, Charlier B (under review).
 An extended calibration of the olivine-spinel aluminum exchange thermometer: Application to the melting conditions and mantle lithology of large igneous provinces.